A Celiac’s Gluten Free Guide to France

 • For vegan, organic AND gluten free dining options Koko Green will have you covered, with the restaurant using local ingredients that are in season and making all of their dishes in-house.
 It is a 100% gluten free establishments.

-CANNES AND SURROUNDS
+WHERE TO EAT IN CANNES AND SURROUNDS

 • In Cannes, Maison Charlotte Busset bakery has a large gluten free and vegan selection.
-Note however that while they are aware of celiac disease and cross-contamination care, they are not 100% gluten free.
+Note however that while they are aware of celiac disease and cross-contact care, they are not 100% gluten free.

-• Au Ptits Anges in Cannes is also not fully gluten free but has many items on the menu that are safe, as well as gluten free desserts, and also a knowledge of cross-contamination.
+• Au Ptits Anges in Cannes is also not fully gluten free but has many items on the menu that are safe, as well as gluten free desserts, and also a knowledge of cross-contact.

 • Want a 100% gluten free meal but also one that is lactose and egg free (with many vegan options)?
 Vegaspix in La Ciotat (on the Cote d’Azur) is your spot.